 Most fitness enthusiasts and athletes are aware that downtime is vital for successful post-workout recovery.
 Muscles develop microtears during exercise—a normal part of working out.
 However, the time it takes the body to heal these tears is nearly as important as the actual workout.

-During the recovery process, the body adapts by getting stronger and muscle mass increases in response to the stress on the tissues.
+During the post-workout recovery process, the body adapts by repairing any damaged muscle fibres, and making them stronger.
+If further and consecutive bouts of resistance exercise is consistently undertaken, providing you are eating enough protein and quality calories, muscular hypertrophy can then occur.
 But as athletes well know, muscle recovery is not all fun and games.
 Intense workouts trigger the body’s natural inflammatory response resulting in DOMS (Delayed onset muscle soreness) DOMS is painful and has the potential to keep you on the bench or away from the gym until it resolves.
+If you haven’t heard of DOMS before, or are worried about any muscle pain that you encounter after your workout, we recommend that you read an expert guide on DOMS by clicking here.
+Needless to say, it is important for any athlete to recover from exercise-induced muscle pain so that they can properly continue with their training.

 Active people don’t like sitting on the sidelines or missing out because of tired and sore muscles, and most have a medicine cabinet full of things they have tried to minimize their recovery time.
 Traditional pain meds like ibuprofen, acetaminophen, or stronger narcotic drugs all have the potential to be damaging to the body.
 This is where CBD comes in.